 Also those looking to make the step up from a USB microphone to an XLR condenser microphone/audio interface-based setup.

-The runner-up in our large diaphragm condenser mic shootout is the MXL 770 and with a price tag just shy of $100 it’s an absolutely fantastic buy.
+The runner-up in our large diaphragm condenser mic shootout is the MXL 770 and with a price tag below $100 it’s an absolutely fantastic buy.